hainworldhq/hain-whitepaper/README.md

 - [`02-why-hybrid-ai-native.md`](./02-why-hybrid-ai-native.md) — why the Hybrid AI Native framing exists
 - [`03-framework-structure.md`](./03-framework-structure.md) — relationship between HAIN World, HAINOA, and HAINIZE
 - [`04-public-entry-points.md`](./04-public-entry-points.md) — websites, repositories, social presence, and contact layer
+- [`05-working-principles.md`](./05-working-principles.md) — the internal interpretive rules of the framework
+- [`06-system-landscape.md`](./06-system-landscape.md) — cloud, edge, and agentic systems as one connected environment

 ### Supporting assets
 - `assets/` — future diagrams, exports, and supporting visuals

+---

+## Relationship to the glossary

+The whitepaper and glossary serve different but connected roles.

+The whitepaper explains the framework in sequence.
+The glossary keeps its vocabulary stable.

+Use the HAIN Glossary alongside this repository to clarify terms such as:

+- HAIN
+- Hybrid AI Native
+- HAIN World
+- HAINOA
+- HAINIZE
+- public-facing identity
+- architecture core
+- execution environment
+- system landscape
+- structural clarity
+- framework narrative

 ---